Th4n4705/Th4n4705/README.md

 Since i was a kid i wanted to create software solutions maybe some time games :stuck_out_tongue_winking_eye:

 It's two years now that i take that decision to build solid habits.
-And i think that i am late about working on github on a daily basis.
+And i am working on github on a daily basis.

 So i m eager to use github daily, just to share things that i made.
 And to make it public to people like you which, they are interested in coding.